-My research examines how employee autonomy relates to experiences of workplace inequality.
-Practically, these tensions regarding autonomy and control often relate to when, where and how work is performed (e.g., flex work, remote work, gig work, AI-augmented work).
-The importance of gender and class is also prominent in much of my work, reflecting how social positions, roles, and identities influence access to and experiences of autonomy.
-The role of technologies (AI, platforms, remote work technologies) in experiences of autonomy and inequality is often a feature of my research.
+My research examines how employee autonomy relates to workplace inequality via the processes of everyday interaction embedded within broader interaction orders and networks of social relations.
+Practically, these tensions regarding autonomy and control often relate to when, where and how work is performed (e.g., flex work, remote work, gig work, AI-augmented work) in ways that generate and reflect inequalities in gender, class, and race.
+The core role of technologies (e.g., AI, platforms, remote work technologies) in mediating said interactions is also a focal point of my research.

 I primarily employ ethnographic methods, and I have studied workers in a variety of professions and industries: consultants, managers, IT workers, scientists, professors, entrepreneurs, CEOs, gig workers.